-Other income for the three months ended March 31, 2011 increased \$2.1 million as compared to the same period in the prior year primarily because we recorded a realized gain of \$1.3 million and a realized loss of \$288,000 related to foreign exchange hedging contracts for the quarters ended March 31, 2011 and 2010, respectively.
-The Company terminated these contracts during the quarter ended March 31, 2011.
+Other income for the six months ended June 30, 2011 increased \$3.4 million as compared to the same period in the prior year.
+We recorded a realized gain of \$1.3 million on foreign exchange hedging contracts for the six months ended June 30, 2011.
+The foreign exchange hedging contracts were terminated during the quarter ended March 31, 2011.
+During the six months ended June 30, 2010, we recorded a \$1.8 million loss on foreign exchange hedging contracts and recognized a \$347,000 other than temporary impairment on marketable securities.